fltk-rs/fltk-egui/README.md

 # fltk-egui

-An FLTK backend for Egui using a GlutWindow.
+An FLTK backend for Egui using a GlWindow.
 The code is largely based on https://github.com/ArjunNair/egui_sdl2_gl modified for fltk-rs.

 ## Usage
 Add to your Cargo.toml: